(Updated March 22, 2017)

 - Has a loan contract and gives you your own copy

 Lenders must give you a loan contract and discuss everything in it.
 You must read and understand the contract before signing it.
 If you have any questions, do not hesitate to ask.

 - Registered with Securities and Exchange Commission

 Legitimate lenders must be registered with SEC.
 This means their business is legal, they are paying due taxes, they are following the government’s regulations and the Republic Act No. 9474, also known as Lending Company Regulation Act of 2007.

-- Personal information are treated as private and confidential
+- Personal information is treated as private and confidential

 Responsible Moneylenders Usually Consider: